botre/anki-decks/src/computer-science.md

 ## Bitwise XOR

 Takes two bits and returns 1 if exactly one the bits is 1.
 Otherwise, it returns 0.

+## Bitwise NOT

+Inverts bits.
+A 0 becomes a 1.
+A 1 becomes a 0.

+## Bitmask

+A bitmask is a bit pattern used to mask a value.
+It is used to select specific bits from a value.

+## Big endian

+Big endian is a way of storing multi-byte data types.
+In big endian, the most significant byte is stored first.

+## Little endian

+Little endian is a way of storing multi-byte data types.
+In little endian, the least significant byte is stored first.

+## Least significant bit (LSB)

+The least significant bit is the bit with the lowest value.

+## Most significant bit (MSB)

+The most significant bit is the bit with the highest value.

 ## Left bitshift